brianmhunt/HookPromises/README.md

 -  this would need to be transpiled for backwards compatibility; and, in any case
 -  this implementation is not fast compared to others.

-There are many other promise implementations better suited for production.

 ## Events